Stabilizing a single-magnon state by optimizing magnon blockade: Optimal conditions for stabilizing single-magnon state

-where $|g(e)\rangle$ and $|0\rangle$ denote the ground (excited) state of qubit and the vacuum state of the magnon mode, respectively, $m_j^\dagger|0\rangle^{\otimes N}$ describes that the $j$th magnon is excited, and $C_\alpha$ ($\alpha=g_0, e_0, g_j, e_j, g_{jk}$) is the probability amplitude of the corresponding base.
-Note this pure-state description is not exact with respect to the whole density matrix and yet applicable to calculate the populations.
+where $C_\alpha$ ($\alpha=g0, g1, e0, e1, g2$) is the probability amplitude and $|g(e)\rangle$ and $|n\rangle$ denote the ground (excited) state of qubit and the Fock state of the magnon mode, respectively.
+Then, the relevant dynamical equations can be written as

-The symmetry of the $N$-magnon system allows to investigate an arbitrary magnon mode.
-In practice, one can focus on the population distribution over the first magnon mode.
-Using Eqs.~(\ref{purestate}) and (\ref{Zerostate}) and assuming $C_{g_1}=C_{g_j}$ and $C_{g_{12}}=C_{g_{1j}}$ ($2\le j\le N$), the $g^{(2)}$ function defined in Eq.~(\ref{g2defineGeneral}) can be approximately expressed by